 This novel is considered one of the first dystopian novels so, not surprisingly, things do not go well for Bernard, or the protagonist introduced later, John.
 Reading the novel through the lens of the twenty-first century, Huxley’s society in which the populace enjoys drugs/entertainment, and can be controlled by inflicting pleasure and/or distractions, doesn’t seem far off.

 Beggars in Spain (1993) by Nancy Kress is an admirable example of a hard SF novel featuring biology.
-This novel is acclaimed for its predictions of emerging technologies and of genetic engineering, bioethics, and competing social orders.
+This novel is acclaimed for its predictions of emerging technologies and of genetic engineering, bioethics, and competing for social orders.

 Fun fact: this novel is also considered a pillar of feminist SF.
 Kress is a master of characterization, world-building, and plotting.
 The central premise in the novel is the creation of the Sleepless, people who don’t sleep, via genetic engineering, and the consequences thereof.